syncfusion-content/uwp-docs/uwp/Navigation-Drawer/Overview.md

 ---
 layout: post
-title: About UWP Navigation Drawer control | Syncfusion
+title: About Syncfusion® UWP Navigation Drawer Control | Syncfusion®
-description: Learn here all about introduction of Syncfusion UWP Navigation Drawer (SfNavigationDrawer) control, its elements and more.
+description: Learn about the introduction of Syncfusion® Essential Studio UWP NavigationDrawer control and more details.
 platform: UWP
 control: NavigationDrawer
 documentation: ug
 ---

-# UWP Navigation Drawer (SfNavigationDrawer) Overview
+# About Syncfusion® UWP NavigationDrawer (SfNavigationDrawer) Control

 NavigationDrawer is a sliding panel menu that allows you to navigate between major modules of the application.
 The Navigation Drawer is usually hidden and it appears when you swipe the screen from any of the four edges or by tapping the app icon, if available.